athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Cleric.md

 ## Reflex ExpertiseLevel 11

-You’ve developed a knack for dodging danger.
+You've developed a knack for dodging danger.
 Your proficiency rank for Reflex saves increases to expert.

 ## Divine DefenseLevel 13